Acceptance makes an incredible fertile soil for the seeds of change.

 This deeply heart provoking comment stopped me in my tracks, literally.

 I've always been the rock amongst friends, my family and also in my work.
 Naturally, I am a giver and have always thought this to be my purpose on this planet, in this lifetime.

 The awareness of these thoughts, realisations and how they made me feel, helped me accept the experience and gave me the space and opportunity to learn from this, deal with it, and be able to move forward

 We can’t move forward and truly adopt a Gift Mindset ™ until we learn the lesson and believe what it means to us personally.
 As a leader, I think the value and power of learning the lesson from challenging or insightful situations is underrated.
 Organisations taking risks and making mistakes should be turning the event into an experience to learn and accept and share the lesson, not burying it under the rug like many do.

 The lesson for me in the past when dealing with a very average line manager, I think I called him the gift, was how not to be moving forward as a leader and ironically has led me to spend my life working with and teaching and mentoring leaders to be their best.

 - If there was one key lesson, what would that be?

 - How will I share it?

-- What will I do to bring this lesson into other areas of my life.
+- What will I do to bring this lesson to other areas of my life?